 We all love our pets, but we don’t want to give them free reign to destroy our homes.
-We also want to make sure that pets are safe in our homes.
+We also want to make sure that our pets are safe.
 There are countless easy ways to make sure your home is pet-proof to keep your furry friend healthy—and out of trouble.

 Kitchens and eating areas

 There are many foods that are safe for humans to eat but that are unsafe for pets to eat.
-If you want to keep your pet from getting into cabinets and potentially ingesting something harmful, put childproof latches on your cabinets.
+If you want to keep your pet from getting into cabinets and potentially ingesting something harmful, consider child-proof latches.
 Also, store foods, medications, and cleaners in places where your pets can’t reach.

 Many pets love to explore around the living room, possibly hopping up onto couches and running across table tops.
 Because of this, you’ll want to make sure that none of the wires for TVs, lamps, or phones are dangling within your pet’s reach.
 Also, if you have a game closet, make sure you always put everything away so that your pet can’t choke on any small pieces that come with the games.
 Put covers over heating and air vents so that your pet can’t accidentally step on them and burn themselves.
 Also, make sure potentially harmful plants and valuables your pet could knock over are out of reach.

 As with other rooms, hide chemicals and potentially harmful tools in securely locked cabinets or move them to shelves that your pet cannot reach.
 Make sure to always clean antifreeze from the ground because it can be lethal to your pet.
-During the winter, always bang on your car hood to make sure your cat isn’t hiding in the engine to stay warm.
+During the winter, always bang on your car hood to make sure an animal isn’t hiding inside to stay warm.

 Keep all chemicals and products on high shelves or in child-locked closets or cabinets.
 Most importantly, check your dryer before you turn it on.
 Sometimes, smaller pets hide here when it’s cold outside and they’re looking for warmth.